Skip to main content

 • You feel exhausted before you start anything

-• Rest does not restore you — you wake up as drained as when you went to sleep
+• Rest does not restore you.
+You wake up as drained as when you went to sleep

 • You have lost interest in things that used to matter to you